dvarrazzo/pgmp/docs/mpz.rst

     SELECT mpz(10000);      -- Cast using mpz as a function SELECT 10000::mpz;      -- PostgreSQL-style cast

+Casting `!mpz` to PostgreSQL integer types and `!numeric` works as expected and will overflow if the value is too big for their range.
+Casting to `!float4` and `!float8` works as well: in case of overflow the value will be *Infinity*.

 `!mpz` values can be compared using the regular PostgreSQL comparison operators.
 Indexes on `!mpz` columns can be created using the *btree* method.